StarRocks/starrocks-kubernetes-operator/README.md

 ## Deploy the StarRocks Operator in kubernetes
+ We have supported helm mode for deploy starrocks operator and starrocks, so you can deploy the operator by [helm](https://artifacthub.io/packages/helm/kube-starrocks/kube-starrocks)
-The first step is to deploy the StarRocks operator in your Kubernetes environment.
-The [deploy](./deploy) directory contains all the necessary yamls to deploy the operator.
+The follows for deploy operator and starrocks manually on your k8s cluster. [deploy](./deploy) directory contains all the necessary yamls to deploy the operator.

-* Yaml files with `leader_` prefix are for operator election if willing to take multiples pods for backup.
+* Yaml files with `leader_` prefix are for  mgr service election in operator.

 * The [manager.yaml](./deploy/manager.yaml) template is a deployment yaml to deploy the StarRocks operator.
 Remember to update corresponding `image` before applying to kubernetes.